Division of labour: Adam Smith

 In the first sentence of An Inquiry into the Nature and Causes of the Wealth of Nations (1776), Adam Smith foresaw the essence of industrialism by determining that division of labour represents a substantial increase in productivity.
-Like du Monceau, his example was the making of pins.
+Like du Monceau, he took the making of pins as his example.

 Unlike Plato, Smith famously argued that the difference between a street porter and a philosopher was as much a consequence of the division of labour as its cause.
-Therefore, while for Plato the level of specialisation determined by the division of labour was externally determined, for Smith it was the dynamic engine of economic progress.
+Therefore, while for Plato the level of specialisation, determined by the division of labour, was externally imposed, for Smith it was the dynamic engine of economic progress.
 However, in a further chapter of the same book, Smith criticised the division of labour, saying that it makes man "as stupid and ignorant as it is possible for a human creature to become" and that it can lead to "the almost entire corruption and degeneracy of the great body of the people.…unless government takes some pains to prevent it."
 The contradiction has led to some debate over Smith's opinion of the division of labour.
 Alexis de Tocqueville agreed with Smith: "Nothing tends to materialize man, and to deprive his work of the faintest trace of mind, more than extreme division of labor."
-Adam Ferguson shared similar views to Smith, though was generally more negative.
+Adam Ferguson shared similar views to Smith, though he was generally more negative.